 The former residence of the royal family, Petrópolis is full of historical references and attractions, such as the Imperial Museum, the Quitandinha Palace and the Santos Dumont House.

 It also has a mild climate, with waterfalls and trails for those who want to get closer to nature.
+What’s more, it was voted the safest city in the state.

 2 – Teresópolis